jbermejog/usertag/README.md

-## Ejemplo de uso de Tags en usuarios con laravel
+## Example of using Tags in users with Laravel, test concept